Before we begin. A disclaimer.

 I wanted to build a chrome extension that allows you to use multiple "New Tab" extensions at the same time.
 Something that I wanted myself.

-I had one week to build it, as opposed to 3 weeks that I thought I needed.
+I had 1 week to build it, as opposed to 3 weeks that I thought I needed.

-But I made it in 4 days.
+But I made it in time.
 And something tells me that if I actually had 3 weeks, it would have taken 3 weeks to build.

 Anyway, I launched on Product Hunt but at the time I had zero followers on Twitter so I couldn't create any real buzz.